List of Sterling Warriors head football coaches

 Josiah McCracken coached the team in 1903, after his appearance in the 1900 Summer Olympics.

-The Sterling Warriors football program is a college football team that represents Sterling College (Kansas) in the Kansas Collegiate Athletic Conference, a part of the NAIA.
-The team has had 38 head coaches since its first recorded football game in 1893.
+The Sterling Warriors football program is a college football team that represents Sterling College in Sterling, Kansas as a member of the Kansas Collegiate Athletic Conference (KCAC) in National Association of Intercollegiate Athletics (NAIA) competition.
+Sterling has had 36 head football coaches since the school's first recorded football game in 1893.
 The current head coach is Reggie Langford Jr..